zaknick/AI-Evaluation-Workflow/README.md

 **Current Version:** 0.1

-This repository serves as the operational methodology of the **LLM Evaluation Lab**.
+This repository defines the operational methodology of the **LLM Evaluation Lab**.
 The workflow will continue to evolve as additional evaluation methods, rubrics, and benchmarking techniques are developed and validated.

 ---